Read the full writeup →

 What "the wall" actually looks like

 Every finisher of the 2014 Boston Marathon crossed timing mats every 5 km.
-Converting those to a running pace and averaging across the field, a very clear shape appears: pace holds nearly flat for the first 20 km, drifts up gently to 25 km, and then climbs steeply from about 30 km onward — the textbook "wall."
+Converting those to a running pace and averaging across the field, a very clear shape appears: pace holds nearly flat for the first 20 km, drifts up gently to 25 km, and then climbs steeply from about 30 km onward.
+The textbook "wall."
 By 35–40 km the median runner is moving roughly a minute per kilometre slower than they were at the start.

 Median pace by distance, rising sharply after 30 km